itscoltonhicks/Linux-OS-Administration/README.md

 <img width="900" alt="6  Linux VM created" src="https://github.com/user-attachments/assets/5a7a78e1-eb26-4371-8fbf-392e5e7eb471" loading="lazy"/>

 But this only gives us the CLI.
 We still need to add the XFCE graphical desktop to it, so we'll want to remotely access our Linux VM and add the XFCE packages to it.
+[I used Microsoft's learning resources to set this up.](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/use-remote-desktop?tabs=azure-cli)

 We can access our terminal by using the ```ssh``` protocol.